JulianDerry/mobile-forensics/cellebrite/ufed/advanced-logical-vs-file-system/README.md

 **Findings**

 Media artifacts were recovered from both extractions, with the Advanced Logical extraction yielding a broader file set across nearly every category.
-A sample verification was performed: one video file from the Advanced Logical extraction and one audio file from the File System extraction were opened and confirmed to play successfully, indicating the recovered media is intact and not corrupted.
+A sample verification was performed.
+One video file from the Advanced Logical extraction and one audio file from the File System extraction were opened and confirmed to play successfully, indicating the recovered media is intact and not corrupted.
 A full content review of all recovered files, along with EXIF, geolocation, or timestamp metadata analysis, was not performed and was outside the scope of this examination.

 **Interpretation**

 Both extractions recovered media artifacts from the device, with Advanced Logical yielding a substantially broader file set than File System across nearly every category.
-The methodological reasons for this divergence, tied to the device's security patch level restricting privilege escalation during File System acquisition, are discussed in Section 5.6.
+The methodological reasons for this divergence, tied to the device's security patch level restricting privilege escalation during File System acquisition are discussed in Section 5.6.

 ### 5.4 Location Artifacts